Can you see the Northern Lights in Scotland? (2024/2025)

 Read our top tips on how to view the Northern Lights and then take a holiday to Scotland to see this breath-taking natural spectacle.

-Make 2024 or 2025 the year you see the Northern Lights in Scotland.
+Make 2024 or 2025 the year you see the Northern Lights in Scotland because you might not be around for the next peak.

 What time of year is best to see the Northern Lights in Scotland?